chekz/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/manage_user_access.md

 {
 "title": "Manage users",
   "linkTitle": "Manage users",
-"weight":"120",
+  "weight": "120",
   "date": "2019-10-22",
   "description": "API Gateway *users* provide access to the messages and services protected by API Gateway, while *admin users* provide access to the API Gateway configuration management features available in Policy Studio, Configuration Studio, and API Gateway Manager."
 }
 ## Manage API Gateway users

 By default, the API Gateway user store contains the configuration data for managing API Gateway user information.
 This user store is typically used in a development environment, and is useful for demonstration purposes.